ProTejas/demo-chatbot-ui/replit.md

 ## Overview

-This is a full-stack chatbot application built with a React frontend and Express.js backend.
-The application provides a chat interface styled with Tata Capital branding, featuring real-time messaging capabilities with simulated bot responses.
-The system uses a monorepo structure with shared TypeScript types and schemas.
+This is a pure frontend chatbot UI built with React and TypeScript.
+The application provides a static chat interface styled with Tata Capital branding, featuring local state management and client-side bot responses.
+All functionality is handled in the browser without any backend dependencies.

 ## User Preferences